intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 - *Music* - organized sound
     - *Tonal music* - music organized around a central pitch
         - *Diatonic music* - tonal music that uses all seven letter names only once and follows a specific order of intervals
-            - *Diatonic scale* - a condensed ordering of all seven pitches in a diatonic pitch collection where all intervals are either minor 2nds or major 2nds
+            - *Diatonic scale* - a ascending (or descending) ordering of all seven pitches in a diatonic pitch collection, contained within one octave

 ### Intervallic patterns

 In diatonic music, each scale has seven pitches.
 All seven letters can be used once, and no letter can be used more than once.
-This creates a series of 2nds, and it is the alternation of major 2nds (whole-steps) and minor 2nds (half-steps) that create our scale.
+This creates a series of 2nds that create our scale.

 Major scales have an intervallic pattern of: